MicrosoftDocs/azure-docs/articles/active-directory/fundamentals/active-directory-groups-members-azure-portal.md

 ---
-title: How to add or remove members from a group using the Azure AD portal | Microsoft Docs
+title: How to add or remove group members using the Azure AD portal | Microsoft Docs
 description: How to add or remove users and devices from a group using the Azure Active Directory portal.
 services: active-directory
 author: eross-msft